WHMCS/developer-docs/admin-area/index.md

 * viewticketcustomfields.tpl - Controls the display of custom fields and their data when viewing an individual support ticket within the admin area.

-# Non-Theme Templates

-Some admin area pages are templated but are located outside of a theme, instead residing in the /admin/templates folder itself.
-We do not recommend customising these templates.

-* licenseerror.tpl - This template file is used to show various licensing error messages as needed.

-* login.tpl - This template file used to show the admin area login form when not logged in.

-* whatsnew_modal.tpl - This template file is used to control the look and feel of the Whats New modal that is displayed when logging into the admin area for the first time after performing an update.

 # Making your template live

-Once you’re happy with your new template and are ready to make it live, follow the steps below:
+Whent you are ready with your new template and are ready to make it live, follow the steps below:

 * Login to the Admin Area

-* Click the "My Account" link at the top of any page.
-If you want to apply the changes to other admins, please edit their settings under Setup > Staff Management > Administrators.
+* Navigate to My Account using the menu located at the top of any page

 * Under the Template setting, select the name of the template you created above

 * Hit Save Changes and you will immediately begin seeing your new template

+{{% notice info %}}
+To apply the change to other admin users, please navigate to Setup > Staff Management > Administrators and edit the Template setting the applicable admin users.
+{{% /notice %}}

 # Further Customisation via Hooks

 There are a number of hook points that can be used to introduce customisations.
-For a full list and the latest documentation, please visit https://developers.whmcs.com/hooks-reference/admin-area/
+For a full list and the latest documentation, please visit our [Admin Area Hook Reference](https://developers.whmcs.com/hooks-reference/admin-area/)

+Some example hook use cases are provided below.

+{{% notice info %}}
-Some examples of this can be found below.
-If you want to use custom JavaScript and/or jQuery, it is best to use the AdminAreaFooterOutput hook point to load it.
+If you wish to output custom javascript, we recommend using the AdminAreaFooterOutput hook point for best performance.
+{{% /notice %}}

 ## Adding a link to the Actions section on the Client Summary page
 ```
 <?php
 /**
  * Hook that will link directly to an addon module with the userid, useful if the addon needs to do a client-specific task
+*/

 if (!defined('WHMCS')) {
  die('This hook should not be run directly');
 }